sustcsonglin/flash-linear-attention/README.md

 - **Parallel**: Self-attention-styled computation in $O(L^2)$ time with sequence parallelism.
 - **FusedRecurrent**: Recurrent computation in $O(L)$ time.
 Hidden states are computed on-the-fly in shared memory without any materialization to global memory (see Algorithm1 of [this paper](https://arxiv.org/pdf/2006.16236.pdf) for more details!).
 This saves a lot of I/O cost and should be a strong baseline for speed comparison.
 - **FusedChunk**: Chunkwise computation in $O(LC)$ time where $C$ is the chunk size.
 Hidden states are computed on-the-fly without any materialization to global memory likewise **FusedRecurrent**.
 This version is usually better than FusedReuccurent because tensor cores can be used for sequence level "reduction", whilst FusedRecurrent cannot use tensor cores at all.
-Note that there is no sequence level parallelism in this implementation.
-More memory efficient than ParallelChunk though.
+Note that there is no sequence level parallelism in this implementation, so this impl is not suitable for the very small batch size setting.
+Should be more memory efficient than ParallelChunk.
 - **ParallelChunk**: Chunkwise computation with sequence parallelism.
 Need to materialize hidden states to global memory for each chunk. $C$ is needed to set properly to achieve good performance because when $C$ is small there are too many hidden states to load/store to global memory; and when $C$ is too large the FLOPs are high.
-Recommened $C$ is 128 or 256.
-This function is generally faster than FusedChunk but less memory efficient.
+Recommened $C$ is [64, 128, 256]

 # Citation